Top Siouxland football prospects

-In addition to all the high school football coverage that the Sioux City Journal provides, we will also rank the best senior prospects with an eye toward college football in our coverage area this season.
+In addition to all the high school football coverage that the Sioux City Journal provides, it will also rank the best senior prospects with an eye towards college football in our coverage area this season.
 So it isn’t a list of the best high school players.
 It’s a list of the best college football prospects in our coverage area.

 The names and rankings on the list may change throughout the season.
-We are starting with five players and may add more during the season.
+We currently have five players and may add more during the season.

 No. 1